IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Those pipelines with fixed costs>0 are considered candidates and can be installed.

 If the lower and upper bounds of investment decisions are very close (with a difference \<1e-4) to 0 or 1, they are converted into 0 and 1.
 To forbid investment on a candidate pipeline, set `InvestmentUp` to `1e-5`: it falls below the snap threshold and is internally converted to 0.
-A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimisation.
+A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimization.

 # Heat System Input Data

 These input files are specifically introduced to allow a representation of the heat energy vector to supply heat demand produced with electricity or with any fuel through the heat network.
-Suppose the heat is only produced from electricity without heat transfer among nodes.
-In that case, the heat demand can be represented by the energy outflows associated with the unit (i.e., heat pump or electric boiler).
+If heat is produced only from electricity, with no heat transfer among nodes, the heat demand can be represented by the energy outflows associated with the unit (i.e., heat pump or electric boiler).

 | File                            | Description                |
 | ------------------------------- | -------------------------- |